meilisearch/documentation/references/index_new_fields.md

 # Index new fields

-Index new fields determines if MeiliSearch should index new fields found during document addition.
+`indexNewFields` determines if MeiliSearch should index new fields found during documents addition.
 Once the first document has been added to MeiliSearch, a list of known fields is stored.
 After which any other field found in the other documents will be stored by default.
 This can be disabled by setting the `indexNewField` boolean to `false`.

 Child route of the [settings route](/references/settings.md).